eduvilla97/Martian-Robots/README.md

 ## Testing

-I also write some unit test following the TDD mindset, these ones are in the folder "tests".
+I also wrote some unit test following the TDD mindset, these ones are in the folder "tests".
 You can also run them following the nexts steps:

 1. Follow the steps 1-3 (included) of running instructions.

-2. Move to the test folder using:
+2. Move to the tests' folder using:
 cd tests

 ![image](https://user-images.githubusercontent.com/32673341/138679565-f705fc1d-59ba-4294-8a26-b1fc653d756a.png)